 - There’s no direct access to the market — there’s no single website that is the marketplace, as such.
 Instead, you get access through brokers (see below).

 A broker offers a platform for individual traders to access the market.
-Brokers face restrictions on accepting clients from certain regions; for example, Pepperstone is the largest broker in the U.S. and Canada but can only accept traders from these regions.
+Brokers face restrictions on accepting clients from certain regions; for example, Pepperstone has been awarded by our team as the best forex broker.

 Leverage in forex trading refers to the additional sum you can borrow from a broker to finance your trade decisions.
 There are maximum leverage ratios that brokers may offer depending on the region.